Development of the language from its origins

 If you take Tuscany as an example, even though there aren’t real and proper dialects, the Florentine accent greatly differs from that of Pisa or Livorno and that of Lucca or Arezzo.

-In other regions, it is easy to spot dialectal differences between places in the same Province, or every those just a few kilometers away from each other.
+In other regions, it is easy to spot dialectal differences between places in the same Province, or even those just a few kilometers away from each other.

 Dialects and regional Italian